 Males do not need blood and do not have the appropriate mouthparts.
 Horseflies have large eyes, and, on a male horsefly the eyes will meet in the middle of the head.

 Horseflies can be difficult to avoid in the summer, as their habitats are widespread.

 There are some practical steps, however, that can

 - Keep the skin covered with shoes, long pants, and long-sleeved tops.

 - Wear clothes that are light in color.

 - Wear loose clothing, as horseflies can bite through fabric.

 - Avoid perfumed cosmetic products, as these may attract flies.

-- Staying away from water in summer, where horseflies breed.
+- Stay away from water in summer, where horseflies breed.

-- Using insect repellent will probably not prevent horsefly bites, though it is helpful against mosquitos which may be present in the same areas.
-The most effective repellents have 50 percent diethyltoluamide (DEET).
+- Using insect repellent may deter flies but probably not prevent horsefly bites, though it is helpful against mosquitos that may be present in the same areas.
+The most effective repellents have